7 Savings Accounts you must have in Canada

 Chequing account only for day-to-day expenses.

-Do NOT save money in this account with 0% interest rate.
-Also, not recommended to save money in a regular savings account with 0.1-0.5% ONLY.
+Do NOT save money in this account with a 0% interest rate.
+Also, saving money in a regular savings account with 0.1-0.5% ONLY is not recommended.

 Try not to save your money in the top 5 banks.
-Always remember that, place your money in a more valuable High-interest savings account, and let your money work for you.
+Remember that, place your money in a more valuable High-interest savings account, and let your money work for you.

 2. HISA ( High-Interest Savings Account)